Heroes game

 On the art side

-If you’ve tried playing the game, you could attest to how uplifting the theme song and engaging the sound effects were.
+If you’ve tried playing the game, you could attest to how uplifting the theme song and engaging the sound effects are.

 In the engineering aspect